Box office records broken as 'Avatar' passes $1 billion milestone worldwide

-At no. 4, Nancy Meyers' ensemble comedy It's Complicated, took in $18.7 million.
+At no. 4, Nancy Meyers' – rarity of rarities – adult-oriented ensemble comedy It's Complicated took in $18.7 million.
 Total to date: $59.1 million.
 In the cast:

-Two-time Oscar winner Meryl Streep (supporting for Kramer vs. Kramer, 1979; lead for Sophie's Choice, 1982).
+Two-time Oscar winner Meryl Streep (as Best Supporting Actress for Kramer vs. Kramer, 1979; as Best Actress for Sophie's Choice, 1982).

-Alexandra Wentworth.
 Zoe Kazan.
 Caitlin FitzGerald.
 Nora Dunn.
 James Patrick Stewart.
 Emjay Anthony.
 Ramin Djawadi.
 Heitor Pereira.

 Cameos: Alan Cumming.
 Oprah Winfrey.